Awni00/relational-convolutions/rebuttals/icml/ucGQ.md

 Thank you for your thoughtful review.
 We hope to address your concerns below and look forward to further discussions with you.

-## Expanding on discussion about connection to GNNs
+## Expanded discussion on inductive bias and advantage over GNNs and Transformers

+> The authors discussed GNNs in related work, but did not illustrate the advantages of the proposed method compared with GNNs.
+Although GNNs rely on explicitly given ‘relations’ but they can be applied into this setting by view data as a complete graph (which is also acknowledged by the authors).
+The advantages of RelConvNet vs GNNs should be explained more explicitly.

-Indeed, the connection and contrast to GNNs is an interesting facet of this work.
-The current 8-page version of the manuscript contains some discussion of this---with the additional page allowance, **we will expand upon this discussion in the final version**.
+Thank you for the question and suggestion.
+We agree that an expanded discussion about the advantages of the proposed method over GNNs would be an important addition to strengthen the paper.
+The current 8-page version of the manuscript contains a short discussion of this (related work section (L078-097) and the experiments section (L404-433)).
+With the additional page allowance, **we will expand upon this discussion in the final version**.
 Below is a draft of the discussion which we will add to the paper.

 ---
 Graph neural networks can be understood through the lens of neural message-passing as follows: $h_i^{(l+1)} \gets \mathrm{Update}(h_i^{(l)}, \mathrm{Aggregate}(\{h_j^{(l)}, \ j \in \mathcal{N}(i)\}))$.
 That is, in a GNN, the hidden representation of node $i$ is updated as a function of the hidden representations of its neighbors on a graph.
 Here, the graph is part of the input to the model.
 This framework has proven powerful in tasks including node classification, graph classification, and link prediction.
 This type of model is often referred to as "relational" since the edges in the input graph can be thought of as relations.